 from northern and central France to these two countries.

-of the Rhone Alpes region
+of the Rhone Alpes

 The eight departments of the

-Rhone-alpes region are, from northwest to southeast: the
+Rhone-Alpes area are, from northwest to southeast: the

 department (69), around and to the north of Lyon, the Ain (01) in the